ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

  - aiogram
  - requests

-You can install them with one command in terminal:
+You can install them with one command in the terminal.
 ```bash
 pip install aiogram==2.21 requests
 ```